 Because of its long list of benefits, making the decision to invest in asset management software is easy.
 But it can be challenging to find the software solution that works best for you.
-But just like when you do any other kind of shopping, the key is a good shopping list.
+Just like when you do any other kind of shopping, the key is a good shopping list.

 When shopping for asset management software, make sure your list includes: